IBM/cloud-operators/README.md

 | ${namespace}-secret-ibm-cloud-operator | **${namespace}-ibmcloud-operator-secret**   | Management namespace Secret with the API key for ${namespace}.                        |
 | ${namespace}-config-ibm-cloud-operator | **${namespace}-ibmcloud-operator-defaults** | Management namespace ConfigMap with default values for new resources in ${namespace}. |

+**Tip:** Forgot to update the secret and configmap names before upgrading?
+The operator will not take action on Service and Binding resources until the new secrets and configmaps have been created.
+Creating these after the upgrade will also work.

 <!-- END SHOW operator hub -->
 [Back to top](#ibm-cloud-operator)
 <!-- SHOW operator hub -->